alimentos buenos para el pelo

 Eggs 🍳

-Eggs are one of the best foods for your hair, as they are a protein bomb, and since hair is mainly made up of keratin, a protein, eggs are your best allies!
+Eggs are one of the best foods for your hair, as they’re packed with protein, and since hair is mainly made up of keratin—a protein—eggs are your best friends!

-Plus, they contain biotin, an essential vitamin for hair growth.
-If you don’t get enough biotin in your diet, you may notice that your hair becomes more brittle and falls out more easily.
-So, you know, include eggs in your breakfast!
+What’s more, they contain biotin, a vitamin that’s essential for hair growth.
+If you don’t get enough biotin in your diet, you might find that your hair becomes more brittle and falls out more easily.
+So, you know what to do – make sure you include eggs in your breakfast!

 Salmon 🐟

-Salmon is not only delicious, but it’s also loaded with omega-3 fatty acids.
-These fatty acids help strengthen hair follicles and, in turn, reduce inflammation in the scalp, which promotes stronger hair growth.
-Additionally, omega-3 fatty acids keep your scalp hydrated, which is also key to healthy hair.
+Salmon isn’t just delicious; it’s also packed with omega-3 fatty acids.
+These fatty acids help to strengthen the hair follicle and, in doing so, reduce inflammation of the scalp, which promotes the growth of stronger hair.
+What’s more, omega-3 keeps your scalp hydrated, which is also key to healthy hair.

 Spinach 🥬

-Spinach is rich in iron, an essential mineral for preventing hair loss.
-Iron deficiency is one of the main causes of hair loss, as iron helps red blood cells carry oxygen to hair follicles.
-Spinach is also loaded with vitamin A, which aids in the production of sebum, the natural oil that keeps the scalp healthy.
+Spinach is rich in iron, a mineral that is essential for preventing hair loss.
+Iron deficiency is one of the main causes of hair loss, as iron helps red blood cells transport oxygen to the hair follicles.
+Furthermore, spinach is packed with vitamin A, which aids the production of sebum, the natural oil that keeps the scalp healthy.

 Walnuts and almonds 🥜

-Walnuts and almonds, being rich in vitamin E, are good foods for hair, as this vitamin is essential for hair growth.
-Vitamin E improves circulation in the scalp and protects follicles from oxidative damage.
-They also contain zinc, another crucial mineral that helps maintain hair follicles in good condition and prevents hair from becoming brittle.
+As walnuts and almonds are rich in vitamin E, they are good for your hair, as this vitamin is essential for hair growth.
+Vitamin E improves circulation in the scalp and protects the hair follicles from oxidative damage.
+They also contain zinc, another crucial mineral that helps keep hair follicles healthy and prevents hair from becoming brittle.

 Carrots 🥕

-Carrots are full of beta-carotene, which the body converts into vitamin A, a key nutrient for hair health.
-Vitamin A promotes the production of natural oils that keep the scalp moisturized and healthy, helping to prevent hair loss.
+Carrots are packed with beta-carotene, which the body converts into vitamin A, a key nutrient for healthy hair.
+Vitamin A promotes the production of natural oils that keep the scalp moisturised and healthy, helping to prevent hair loss.

 What foods to eat to moisturise hair?

-If you feel like your hair is drier than a summer day without water, then you urgently need to add some of these foods to your diet.
-They’re perfect for restoring the moisture and shine it’s lost!
+If your hair feels drier than a summer’s day without a drop of rain, then you urgently need to add some of these foods to your diet.
+They’re perfect for restoring the moisture and shine your hair has lost!

 Watermelon 🍉

 Watermelon is an excellent natural ally for hair hydration due to its high water content, which makes up approximately 92% of its composition.
-By consuming watermelon, you not only help keep your body hydrated, but you also promote hydration of the scalp and hair, which prevents dryness and split ends.
-In addition, watermelon is rich in vitamin A, which promotes the production of sebum, the natural oil that acts as a conditioner for hair, keeping it soft and shiny.
-The vitamin C it contains is also crucial, as it stimulates the production of collagen, an essential protein for maintaining hair elasticity and structure.
+By eating watermelon, you not only help keep your body hydrated, but you also promote hydration of the scalp and hair, which prevents dryness and split ends.
+Furthermore, watermelon is rich in vitamin A, which promotes the production of sebum, the natural oil that acts as a conditioner for the hair, keeping it soft and shiny.
+The vitamin C it contains is also crucial, as it stimulates the production of collagen, a protein essential for maintaining hair elasticity and structure.
 Including watermelon in your diet is a refreshing and delicious way to provide deep hydration to your hair from within.

 Avocado 🥑

-Avocado is a gem for dry hair.
-It’s loaded with healthy fatty acids that hydrate hair from within.
-It also contains vitamin E, which helps protect hair from damage caused by the sun and other external agents.
-Add it to your salads or make avocado toast and you’ll see the difference in your hair.
+Avocado is a real treat for dry hair.
+It’s packed with healthy fatty acids that moisturise your hair from the inside out.
+It also contains vitamin E, which helps protect your hair from damage caused by the sun and other external factors.
+Add it to your salads or make yourself some avocado toast, and you’ll see the difference in your hair.

 Coconut and coconut oil 🥥

 Coconut is a superfood for hydrating your hair, whether you eat it or use its oil.
-Coconut oil is famous for penetrating deep into the hair fibers, nourishing and hydrating it from root to tip.
-You can also include coconut water in your diet, as it’s packed with electrolytes that help keep your body (and your hair) hydrated.
+Coconut oil is renowned for penetrating deep into the hair shaft, nourishing and moisturising it from root to tip.
+You can also include coconut water in your diet, as it is packed with electrolytes that help keep your body (and your hair) hydrated.

 Cucumber 🥒

-Cucumber is super refreshing and contains a high amount of water, making it an excellent food for keeping your hair hydrated.
-It also contains silica, a mineral that helps strengthen hair and improve its elasticity.
-Add it to your salads or smoothies to enjoy its benefits.
+Cucumbers are incredibly refreshing and have a high water content, making them an excellent food for keeping your hair hydrated.
+They also contain silica, a mineral that helps strengthen hair and improve its elasticity.
+Add them to your salads or smoothies to enjoy their benefits.

 Soft fruit 🍓

-Strawberries, blueberries, and raspberries are rich in antioxidants and vitamin C, which helps promote the production of collagen, a protein that keeps hair hydrated and strong.
-Vitamin C also helps the body absorb iron, which is essential for maintaining healthy hair and preventing dryness.
+Strawberries, blueberries and raspberries are rich in antioxidants and vitamin C, which helps boost collagen production – a protein that keeps hair hydrated and strong.
+What’s more, vitamin C also helps the body absorb iron, which is essential for maintaining healthy hair and preventing dryness.

 Chia seeds 🌱

-These tiny seeds are a treasure for your hair.
-They’re rich in omega-3 fatty acids and fiber, which help maintain hair moisture from within.
-They also provide proteins and antioxidants, perfect for improving hair health and giving it a natural shine.
+These tiny seeds are a real treasure for your hair.
+They’re rich in omega-3 fatty acids and fibre, which help keep your hair hydrated from the inside out.
+What’s more, they provide protein and antioxidants, which are perfect for improving hair health and giving it a natural shine.